 A number of factors can disrupt a healthy pH in the reproductive system, such as hormonal changes, pregnancy, breastfeeding, infections, and douching.
 In fact, pH and infections are closely linked, where pH imbalances can cause infections and vice versa — it's a chicken and egg situation.

 On the other hand, several remedies and lifestyle changes can reduce imbalanced acidity and restore vaginal health.
 Avoid feminine hygiene cleaners and douches.
 Choose organic cotton pads and tampons, as well as water-based natural lubricants.

 Since your vaginal pH is closely connected with a healthy vaginal microbiome, consider taking a probiotic supplement.
-I recommend Global Healing Center's Floratrex™, a superior blend of 25 probiotics that includes multiple Lactobacillus species.
+I recommend Global Healing's Floratrex™, a superior blend of 25 probiotics that includes multiple Lactobacillus species.
 Our blend also includes prebiotics — food for the probiotics.

 Have you tried any remedies that helped vaginal pH imbalance?
 We'd love to hear what worked for you.
 Comment below!